Hundreds of litres of PTFE lubricant go into the environment each year from bicycles.

 can be classed 'biodegradable' if it's just 60%

-biodegradable within 28 days.
+within 28 days.
 This rule assumes the remaining

 40% is biodegradable.
 This is an erroneous